 In Case You're New Here...

-Because it projects every single game on three sports (two of which have over a thousand games every season) the model is going to be wrong a lot.
-Me and my cohosts will be wrong a lot.
-I'm acknowledging that right here up front.
 My goal for the YouTube community is to foster a fun and educational environment.
 A non-exhaustive list of examples of good comments include adding new pieces of information to the discussion, your own predictions, and questions about the games or the picks.
 (Though the Discord chat is the best place to get questions answered quickly.)
-Rude comments, lies, misinformaiton, and pointing out games that I, my cohosts, or the model were wrong on simply are not welcome; likewise I won't comment when you're wrong.
+Rude comments, lies, misinformation, and pointing out games that I, my cohosts, or the model were wrong on simply are not welcome; likewise I won't comment when you're wrong.
 We're gonna be wrong a lot, and if you're looking for a place that's going to go 65% on -110 bets, it's not this one.
 (Or any place, but if that's what you're looking for then I wish you the best of luck in that search.)

 Lastly, I close every show with the same saying -- you can eat your betting money, but please don't bet your eating money.
-It's a little silly but illustrates a helpful point: it is possible to eat dollar bills, but wagering money that goes towards basic life needs is not recommended.
+It's a little silly but illustrates a point: it is possible to eat dollar bills, but wagering money that goes towards basic life needs is not recommended.
 Please don't try to turn a certain amount of money into enough to pay off a credit card bill (or whatever other thing needs to get paid).
 Every dollar spent on sports gambling should be separate from other finances, as there's a reason why people say you shouldn't bet money you can't afford to lose.
 There are no such things as locks in gambling, and every professional in the world still has losing months.
 Most have had losing years!
 And almost every sports gambler who has been doing this for any amount of time will say that they had to learn a lot before they reached break even or profitability.
 It often last years and incurs a lot of losses.
-Track your wagers -- I'm a fan of spreadsheets with tabs and formulas and formulaic color coding, but free services like betstamp also do the trick -- and start small, being aware that the early years of sports gambling usually are the worst.
+Track your wagers -- I'm a fan of spreadsheets with tabs and formulas and color coding, but free services like betstamp also do the trick -- and start small, being aware that the early years of sports gambling usually are the worst.
 If you do find yourself betting your eating money, or are concerned you might have a problem, please visit this website.
 Know that seeking help is not a sign of weakness.

 About Us